-Crickets also like to hang out in certain types of natural environments as well.
+Crickets also like to hang out in certain types of natural environments.
 One thing that they like a lot is tall grasses.
-Therefore, keeping your grass trimmed is a great way to keep crickets away from your yard and home.
+Therefore, regularly trimming your grass is a great way to keep crickets away from your yard and home.

 They also like poles of rubbish and yard waste.
 Make sure to clean these up from your yard as often as possible.